t-swan/Adafruit_SSD1351_Photon/README.md

 This is extracted from https://github.com/mikeseeh/photon-demo-oled-sdcard and set up for the Spark Web IDE.

 The library is based on https://github.com/adafruit/Adafruit-SSD1351-library but appears to have some significant differences.

+License and examples were taken from Adafruit without modification.